dps923/winter2017/assignments/a5-ict-curriculum.md

 <br>

 #### Show / prove that your app works
 Final testing of your app must be on a device.
-Then, take a screenshot of **each** scene (list and detail).
+Then, take a screenshot of **each** scene (list, list, and detail).

 Screenshots can be taken:
 - on the device itself
 - using the Xcode Devices window (on the Window menu), you can use the "take screenshot" button, and it will be stored on the desktop.
 - in the Simulator, File>Screenshot, it will store the file on the desktop

-Submit **both** screenshots with your project.
+Submit **all three** screenshots with your project.
 Put them in the project folder, before doing the zip task.
 <br>

 ### Submitting your work